intlr/practical-test-pyramid-go/docs/index.md

 3. The providing team runs CDC tests continuously
 4. Communications start again when tests are failing

+One popular way to implement contract testing with Go would be to adopt Pact in our pipeline.
+This is a very deep topic and will be covered in another article.

 ## UI tests

 UI tests are more than testing web browser interfaces.
 Think of REST API,